The Constitution Defenders Project

 The Constitution Defenders Project aims to enhance access to justice for these vulnerable groups in across India through:

-- Constitution Defender Fellows: Young lawyers will undertake a 2.5-year fellowship to provide legal representation, hold legal clinics, conduct Know-Your-Rights sessions, and offer specialized legal assistance.
+- Constitution Defender Fellowship: Young lawyers will undertake a 2.75-year fellowship to provide legal representation, and offer specialized legal assistance.

-CLPR will mentor, support, and build the capacities of this cadre of paralegal volunteers and constitutional defender fellows in a sustained manner to ensure that marginalized groups have access to high-quality and effective legal services, thereby significantly improving their access to justice.
+CLPR will mentor, support, and build the capacities of this cadre of Constitutional Defender Fellows in a sustained manner to ensure that vulnerable groups have access to high-quality and effective legal services, thereby significantly improving their access to justice.

 Recent Updates